mechtron/mechtron.github.io/_posts/2021-04-01-DevOps-Industry-Updates-22.md

 title: "DevOps Industry Updates #22"
 ---

 Welcome back!
 The world echoed a sigh of relief this week as the Suez Canal was finally unblocked, which I can only imagine feels like purging a thousand message queues at once.
 With that crisis over, we move on to the next - whether it be upgrading to [Kubernetes 1.21](https://sysdig.com/blog/whats-new-kubernetes-1-21/){:target="_blank"} (yay pod affinities) or [patching your git packages](https://www.openwall.com/lists/oss-security/2021/03/09/3){:target="_blank"} against remote code execution.
-We have those worries and more - they're all right here in DevOps Industry Updates #22:
+We have those worries and more - it's all right here in DevOps Industry Updates #22:

 ## 🔥 Top Cream